MegEngine/ECCV2022-RIFE/README.md

 ## Introduction
 This project is the implement of [RIFE: Real-Time Intermediate Flow Estimation for Video Frame Interpolation](https://arxiv.org/abs/2011.06294).
 Currently, our model can run 30+FPS for 2X 720p interpolation on a 2080Ti GPU.
 It supports arbitrary-timestep interpolation between a pair of images.

-This repo is an implementation of [MegEngine](https://github.com/MegEngine/MegEngine) version YOLOX, there is also a [PyTorch implementation](https://github.com/hzwer/Arxiv2020-RIFE).
+This repo is an implementation of [MegEngine](https://github.com/MegEngine/MegEngine) version RIFE, there is also a [PyTorch implementation](https://github.com/hzwer/Arxiv2020-RIFE).

 ## CLI Usage